paritytech/parity-bridge/docs/bridged_validator_set.md

 it requires no changes to the `ValidatorSet` deployed on `foreign_chain`!

-### the addresses of the validator set on foreign and home are different

-only the bridge-validator processes know both addresses.

-together with the validatorSet each bridge validator also sends its address on `calledByBridgeOnChangeFinalizedEvent`

-not that easy since we'd only get the addresses of the validators that have signed off on the change.

-the

-change to a new validator set can only happen if the whole validator set is able to relay the change.

-or should we modify the validator set contract on the foreign_chain? special validator set contract that makes bridging easier

 ### what triggers a relay of validator set changes?

 it would be a clean solution to have validator processes listen to `ChangeFinalized`